-Applicants for proven provider status shall meet the requirements in 603 CMR 1.02.
-The applicant must submit evidence satisfactory to the Commissioner to demonstrate a significant management or leadership role at a school or similar program that is an academic success, a viable organization, and relevant to the proposed charter.
+Applicants for Proven Provider status must meet the requirements in 603 CMR 1.02.
+The applicant must submit evidence, satisfactory to the Commissioner, to demonstrate a significant management or leadership role at a school or similar program that is an academic success, a viable organization, and relevant to the proposed charter school.

 The applicant shall submit a detailed description of role(s) and responsibilities at the successful school(s) or program(s).